Edgar Allan: Career

 In 1883, Allan moved his legal practice to Richmond, where it thrived, and he eventually admitted his son Edgar Allan Jr., so that the law firm became known as "Allan & Allan".
 He gained considerable acclaim in the African-American community there, especially in 1892 for his representation of Bettie Lewis, the acknowledged mulatto daughter of a rich white industrialist who on his deathbed said he wanted her to inherit his estate, but who died without a will and the administrators refused to follow the oral instructions.

 Allan was active in Virginia's Republican Party (and later the Readjuster Party), as well as Grand Army of the Republic (GAR).
 He attended most Republican state conventions, as well as made many speaking tours during campaign season, and sat on the city, county, and district Republican executive committees.
 Allan became commander of the GAR's Philip Kearny Post in Richmond (1885–1886), junior vice-commander of the national GAR (1886), and was commander-in-chief of the GAR Constitutional Centennial in 1887.
 Thus, in his final years, he was referred to as "General Allan" rather than "Yankee Allan."

 In 1900, Allan challenged former Confederate John Lamb to represent Virginia's 3rd congressional district (then compact and centered on Richmond, although now meandering through several counties to the south), but did not succeed.
 President William McKinley, a fellow Republican, appointed Allan as U.S. Attorney for the Eastern District of Virginia, but after McKinley's assassination, President Theodore Roosevelt refused to renew the appointment.
 Instead, Roosevelt supported former Confederate and Readjuster Campbell Slemp of southwest Virginia, who after 1903 controlled Republican patronage in the Commonwealth, and who for many years would be the only Republican in the state's Congressional delegation, in part because the Virginia Constitution adopted in 1902 severely restricted voting rights of African Americans and poor whites.

 Death and legacy

 Distraught at his loss of political power to Slemp's faction of the Virginia Republican party (aligned with President Theodore Roosevelt), as well as continuing to suffer from his Civil War wound, and the onset of Bright's disease, Allan bought a pistol and cartridge, wrote a note and committed suicide in Richmond, Virginia on October 28, 1904.
-His remains were interred at Glenwood Cemetery in Washington, D.C., where his daughter Lottie had been interred in 1896, and where his wife, son and other daughters would also be interred approximately three decades later.
+He was buried in Glenwood Cemetery in Washington, D.C.